libreswitch/ops/docs/sftp_user_guide.md

 ## Overview
 The SFTP (Secure File Transfer Protocol) command is a very common method for transferring a file or executing a command in a secure mode.
 SFTP makes use of encrypted SSH session for it's operation.
 It provides an alternative to TFTP (Trivial File Transfer Protocol) for transferring sensitive information to and from the switch.
 Files transferred using SFTP are encryted and require authentication, thus providing greater security to the switch.
 Both SFTP server and client functionality is supported in OpenSwitch.
-If switch acts as an SFTP server, it listens on a default SSH port (default SSH port is 22) for any incoming connections, and as an SFTP client, it can initiate a file transfer or enter remote device.
+If switch acts as an SFTP server, it listens on a default SSH port (default SSH port is 22) for any incoming connections.
+As an SFTP client, it can initiate a file transfer or enter remote device.
+SFTP client commands can be accessed only by an admin user.
+The SFTP service is supported only in management interface.

 ## SFTP server
 Syntax: